Accelerated Randomized Mirror Descent Algorithms For Composite Non-strongly Convex Optimization: Introduction

 where $i_k$ is uniformly drawn from $\{1,\ldots,n\}$ at each iteration.
-For a suitably chosen decreasing step size $\gamma_k$, SPGD was proven to have the sublinear convergence rate $O(\frac{1}{k})$ in the case of strong convexity $f^P(x)$ (see e.g., \cite{Nemirovski_etal}).
-Many authors have proposed methods to achieve better convergence rate when $f^P(x)$ is strongly convex.
-For instances, stochastic average gradient (SAG) \cite{Rouxetal} incorporates a memory of previous gradients to get a linear convergence rate.
-Stochastic variance reduced gradient (SVRG) \cite{Rie} and proximal SVRG \cite{Xiao_Zhang} use the variance reduction technique, which updates an estimate $\tilde{x}$ of the optimal solution $x^*$ and calculates the full gradient $\grad F(x)$ periodically after every $m$ SPGD iterations.
-They achieve the same optimal convergence rate as SAG.
+For a suitably chosen decreasing step size $\gamma_k$, SPGD was proven to have the suboptimal rate $O({1}/{k})$ in the case of strongly convex $F^P(x)$ \cite{Nemirovski_etal}.
+Many authors have proposed methods to obtain better convergence rate when $F^P(x)$ is strongly convex; stochastic average gradient (SAG) \cite{Rouxetal}, stochastic variance reduced gradient (SVRG) \cite{Rie}, proximal SVRG \cite{Xiao_Zhang}, and SARAH \cite{Lam2017} are noticeable examples that have a linear convergence rate, which is optimal for this case.

-Although PGD has been extended to randomized variants for solving the large scale problem \eqref{eq:composite} and many of them achieved the optimal convergence rate for strongly convex function $f^P(x)$, extending the accelerated proximal gradient descent (APG) methods to achieve the optimal convergence rate $O(\frac{1}{k^2})$ for non-strongly convex $f^P(x)$ is still an open question.
-Additionally, there have been very few algorithms that support the non-strongly convex case.
-One of such algorithms is SAGA, which only achieves the convergence rate $O(\frac{1}{k})$ (see \cite{Defazio_Bach}).
-Another algorithm is the randomized coordinate gradient descent method (RCGD), which recently has been successfully extended to accelerated versions to achieve the optimal convergence rate $O(\frac{1}{k^2})$, (see e.g., \cite{Fercoq}).
-However, accelerated RCGD is only applicable to block separable regularization $P(x)$, i.e., $P(x)=\sum P_i(x^{(i)})$, where $x^{(i)}$ and $P_i$ are correspondingly the $i$-th coordinate block of $x$ and $P$.
-To the best of our knowledge, although APG has different versions, it is the only algorithm that obtains the optimal convergence rate $O(\frac{1}{k^2})$ for solving \eqref{eq:composite} under Assumption \ref{asstn:convexsmooth}.
-Therefore, finding stochastic algorithms that also achieve the optimal convergence rate and perform even better than APG for the large scale problem \eqref{eq:composite} is one of our goals.
+There have been very few algorithms that directly support the non-strongly convex case.
+One of those is the randomized coordinate gradient descent method (RCGD), which recently has been successfully extended to accelerated versions to achieve the optimal rate $O({1}/{k^2})$ \cite{Fercoq}.
+However, accelerated RCGD is only applicable to block separable regularization $P(x)$, i.e., $P(x)=\sum P_i(x^{(i)})$ where $x^{(i)}$ and $P_i$ are correspondingly the $i$-th coordinate block of $x$ and $P$.
+It is worth to mention Catalyst scheme which accelerates first-order methods to achieve a better rate \cite[Alg.~1]{Lin2015}.
+However, Catalyst approximately solves a sequence of auxiliary problems which are formed by adding a strongly convex regularizer to $F^P(x)$.
+Therefore, we cannot consider Catalyst as a direct method for solving the non-strongly convex problems.
+Furthermore, using this scheme for first order method to solve non-strongly convex problems only obtain near-optimal rate \cite[Sect.~3.2]{Lin2015}.
+To the best of our knowledge, accelerated proximal gradient descent (APG) is the only algorithm that obtains the optimal rate $O({1}/{k^2})$ for directly solving \eqref{eq:composite} under Assumption \ref{asstn:convexsmooth}.
+Therefore, the main goal of this work is to extend APG to randomized variants that support the non-strongly convex case and even outperform APG on large scale problems.